godotengine/godot-docs/engine_details/development/handling_compatibility_breakages.rst

     #include "core/variant/typed_array.h"

-And finally, the changes reported by the API validation step should be added to the relevant validation file.
-Because this was done during the development of 4.3, this would be ``misc/extension_api_validation/4.2-stable.expected`` (including changes not shown in this example):
+And finally, the changes reported by the API validation step should be added to a validation file.
+Because this was done during the development of 4.3, the validation file would be in the ``misc/extension_api_validation/4.2-stable/`` folder:

 .. code-block:: text
-    :caption: misc/extension_api_validation/4.2-stable.expected
+    :caption: misc/extension_api_validation/4.2-stable/GH-88047.txt

     GH-88047
     --------